GoogleJump/ninja/josh/README.md

-This code allows a user to upload a photo and insert a moment on to their Google + profile that links to that photo.
+This code allows a user to insert a moment on to their Google + profile.

 1. Install the App Engine Python SDK: https://developers.google.com/appengine/downloads

-2. Install dependencies to the lib directory:
+2. Within the project directory, install dependencies to the lib directory:

 	```
 	$ pip install -r requirements.txt -t lib